alexpolt/alexpolt.github.io/src/atomic-data.md

   and deletions at random positions.
 At the end we expect the list to remain the initial size.
   Get a look at the code on [Github][atomic_list].

+  *UPDATE*.
+After thinking about it more I realized that there is no escaping of reference counting as you move through the list (you need nodes alive), and it essentially means hand-over locking.
+So in case you have a lean shared\_ptr (to avoid DCAS) you just need to place two locks on the nodes, do the job of deleting or adding (adding needs a single lock), and be very accurate with shared\_ptrs, because you going to have a mismatch between the number of shared\_ptrs and reference counters, basically you'll have to add a release() method to a shared\_ptr.
+That's all for a concurrent singly linked list.

 <a name="performance"></a>